kenatiod/MUT/UMU Text Only.md

 Anh nodded to CASPAR, "Yes, that's a great point, CASPAR.
 Your very existence is a testament to how rapidly AI capabilities are advancing.
 But I can't help but wonder - how close are we to truly human-like AI?
 Is artificial general intelligence (AGI) just around the corner?"

-"It's a fascinating question.", mused Bassam.
+"It's a fascinating question," mused Bassam.
 "On one hand, we've seen AI systems achieve superhuman performance on specific tasks like playing chess or Go.
 But on the other hand, replicating the kind of flexible, common-sense reasoning that humans excel at remains an enormous challenge."

-"I share your uncertainty, Bassam.", replied CASPAR.
+"I share your uncertainty, Bassam," replied CASPAR.
 "While I can engage in impressive feats of language generation and knowledge synthesis, I'm still fundamentally a narrow AI - an expert system trained on a specific dataset for a particular task.
 It is true that the task of serving as an AI assistant is, in itself broad, but achieving AGI would require breakthroughs in areas like causal reasoning, transfer learning, and open-ended problem solving that we're still grappling with as a field."

 Anh decided to redirect the discussion, "Speaking of open problems, I'm curious about the ethical dimensions of AI progress.
 As these systems become more powerful and ubiquitous, how do we ensure they remain safe, transparent, and aligned with human values?
 The history of AI is full of both promise and peril.
 No one has come up with a mathematical proof that AI can ever be forced to be 'friendly' to humanity."